counsyl/puppet-memcached/README.md

 memcached
 =========

-This module installs memcached and enables its service.
+This Puppet module installs memcached and enables its service.

 License
 -------